liuzyon/acse-4-armageddon-popigai/README.md

 This is a very brief Readme to familiarise you with how to install and run the tool you will develop.
 You should expand and elaborate on this in your final version.

+## Usage

+python notebook `interface.ipynb` is used as the user interface

+a detailed usage handbook and description for all functions are documented as `HTML` file in `html/index.html`

 ## Installation

 To install the module and any pre-requisites